cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 Extra changes:
 -Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot.
--Instant capture with Engineer.
-No damage to building(s) -ChronoKillCargo set to False.
+-ChronoKillCargo set to False.
 Chronoshifting APCs or transports will not kill any passengers or cargo.

 -AI Boost level and almost all other setttings are editable using the .ini file.
 It's located in: